 Choosing an attorney is a very important decision that can greatly affect the separation.
 You need a divorce lawyer you can count on — someone you feel comfortable with.
 You need to know that this person has the right experience for the job and that they will put you first.
 It’s important that you make an informed decision, but you want to make this decision as soon as possible.
 This way you’ll have someone there to make sure you don’t make any slip-ups along the way.

 Even if you’re not in favor of a divorce, and you want to work things out with your partner — you should still hire a divorce lawyer.
 You need to know what your legal rights are in a divorce case, so you can keep them protected.
 And your divorce attorney can help you decide if a counterclaim should be filed.

-If you’re wondering, “Is there a family lawyer near me?” you’ve come to just the right place.
+You may be wondering, “Is there a family lawyer near me?”
+“Who knows what you should do if your spouse wants a divorce?”
+Well, our team is here for you.
 With years of knowledge and experience, Attorney Charles Dutko will have your back throughout the entire process.
 He’ll be there to help you with any paperwork and court appearances.
 Additionally, he’ll be there to support you and bring down your stress level during these troubling times.
 Contact our nearby law office today for a free consultation.
 Our dedicated legal team serves the State of Pennsylvania, including Lehigh and Berks counties as well as Northampton County.